-6. Visit La Laguna
+8. Visit La Laguna

 La Laguna, the most picturesque town in the north of Tenerife at the foot of the Anaga mountains, is particularly known for being the blueprint for Latin American colonialism.

-No wonder that you’ll feel like in a miniature Santo Domingo or Havana when you walk through La Laguna’s cobbled streets with pastel-colored house fronts and its quiet courtyards.
+No wonder you’ll feel like in a miniature Santo Domingo or Havana when you walk through La Laguna’s cobbled streets with pastel-colored house fronts and its quiet courtyards.

-Due to its unique cultural and historic heritage, La Laguna has been declared World Heritage Site by the UNESCO.
+Due to its unique cultural and historic heritage, La Laguna has been declared World Heritage Site by UNESCO.

 La Laguna used to be Tenerife’s capital before it was transferred to Santa Cruz de Tenerife in 1821.

 What to visit in La Laguna:

-- The historic center with its old mansions displaying an eclectic range of architectural styles including Portuguese, Genoese, Flemish, French and Castilian
+- The historic center with its old mansions displaying an eclectic range of architectural styles including Portuguese, Genoese, Flemish, French, and Castilian

 - The cathedral of La Laguna

-- The university of La Laguna dating back to 1701
+- The University of La Laguna dating back to 1701

-- Plaza del Adelantado with the town hall, a convent and several terraces
+- Plaza del Adelantado with the town hall, a convent, and several terraces

 - Plaza del Cristo for its market